BYLAWS OF THE SAN FERNANDO VALLEY YOUNG DEMOCRATS

 Section 2.
 California Democratic Party Endorsement Membership Provisions

-For a member of the San Fernando Valley Young Democrats to count towards the allocation of delegates for the California Democratic Party Endorsement Process:
+For a member of the Organization to count towards the allocation of delegates for the California Democratic Party Endorsement Process:

 - Must be a member in good standing as of the July 1 of the appropriate year, or by such date as determined by the California Democratic Party.